foundry-rs/starknet-foundry/docs/src/starknet/script.md

 To determine if an operation (a function like declare, deploy or invoke) has to be sent to the network, the script will first check if such operation with given arguments already exists in state file.
 If it does, and previously ended with a success, its execution will be skipped.
-Otherwise sncast will attempt to execute this function, and will write its status to the state file afterwards.
+Otherwise, sncast will attempt to execute this function, and will write its status to the state file afterwards.

 To prevent sncast from using the state file, you can set [the --no-state-file flag](../appendix/sncast/script/run.md#--no-state-file).